mramshaw/Meatballs/README.md

 - [x] Add links to a Vue.js app deployed on Firebase
 - [x] Add link to a React.js app deployed on GitHub Pages
+- [x] Add more details on Render versus Heroku
 - [ ] Investigate [Twelve-factor](http://12factor.net/) options
 - [ ] Add more notes on cloud deployment options